Central banks fret stimulus efforts are falling short

 “That may require a rethink, a fairly fundamental one, of a number of current central bank practices.”

-Haldane said possible solutions included giving central banks higher inflation targets or making their emergency bond-buying programs a permanent part of their armory, although both options had their downsides.
+Haldane said possible solutions included giving central banks higher inflation targets or making their emergency bond-buying programmes a permanent part of their armoury, although both options had their downsides.

 He raised a third and even more radical possibility: governments issuing electronic rather than paper money, making it feasible for central banks to apply negative interest rates and break the current floor of borrowing costs at zero.